CyclotronResearchCentre/bidsme/joss_paper/bidsme.md

 Any new experimental acquisition protocol may introduce new important metadata, which risks to be ignored by generalized tools.
-Developers will do their best to incorporate the most popular protocols, but the most exotic ones will be probably ignored.
+Developers will do their best to incorporate the most popular protocols, but the most exotic ones will be probably overlooked.
 Other tools, like, e.g. `bidscoin`[ref] may rely on conventions used in the laboratory of the developers, and may be difficult to use in laboratories following different conventions.